-On this day in 1864, one of the biggest military fiascos of the Civil War begins as a combined Union force of infantry and riverboats starts moving up the Red River in Louisiana.
+On March 12, 1864, one of the biggest military fiascos of the Civil War begins as a combined Union force of infantry and riverboats starts moving up the Red River in Louisiana.
 The month-long campaign was poorly managed and achieved none of the objectives set forth by Union commanders.

 The campaign had several strategic goals.
 The Union hoped to capture everything along the Red River in Louisiana and continue into Texas.
 Additionally, President Abraham Lincoln hoped to send a symbolic warning to France, which had set up a puppet government in Mexico and seemed to have designs on territorial expansion.
 Finally, Union officials wanted to capture cotton-producing regions, as cotton was in short supply in the North.